matuzo/HTMHell/hell/adventcalendar/2024/14/index.md

 The semantic HTML elements and ARIA attributes presented here create an accessible structure that remains easy to use across all devices, from desktop to smartphone.

 Accessible pagination ensures that all users can navigate the web without "getting lost as if reading a book with pages bound out of order."
 This makes the web not only more inclusive but also more accessible for everyone looking to find content efficiently and directly.

+## Testing and validation

+To ensure the proposed solutions deliver on their promise, I conducted tests in different environments:
+- HTML Validation: The code was tested using the [W3C HTML Validator](https://validator.w3.org/nu/) with no errors or warnings found.
+- Tested on [AssistivLabs](https://assistivlabs.com/), a platform for remote testing of assistive technologies:
+	- Screenreader: NVDA (Version 2024.4)
+	- Browser: Chrome (Version 130)
+- Tested on a real device:
+	- Operating System: macOS 15.1.1
+	- Screenreader: VoiceOver
+	- Browsers: Chrome (Version 131) and Firefox (Version 133)

+However, additional testing with other screenreader and browser combinations is recommended to ensure compatibility across a wider range of devices and tools.